 The housing seems to be the most impossible situation at the moment.
 Government housing is all located in dangerous neighborhoods and consists of noisy apartments on large main streets, especially when it comes to single people for whom the subsidies are very limited.
 Single people do not qualify for houses, even small ones.

 Currently, I live on the main street that cuts through the middle of town.
 It is part of the old Route 66 that traversed the United States prior to the freeway systems taking its place.
-Car horns, yelling people, barking dogs, broken mufflers, booming rap music, screaming people, and raunchy old motorcycles pepper the air that is already thick with rubber that the road rubs from the tires.
-Soon, these sounds will be supplemented by the noise and vibration of jackhammers and other tools as the median is removed from the middle of the road and a system of rail buses is installed down the length of the road.
+Car horns, yelling people, barking dogs, broken mufflers, booming rap music, screaming people, and the harsh sound of bad mufflers on raunchy old motorcycles pepper the air that is already thick with rubber that the road rubs from the tires.
+Soon, these sounds will be supplemented by the noise and vibration of jackhammers and other tools as the median is removed from the middle of the road and a system of rail buses is installed down the length of it.

 Getting into my apartment complex will be terribly restricted, as those traveling west will have to go to the end of the block, make a u-turn, and THEN travel back the other way to make a right into our driveway.
 This will be a permanent inconvenience, since one cannot make a left turn over the rails.
 NONE of this is conducive to a quiet life of prayer.

 Most of all, I seek Catholic community in which the First Commandment is recognized as the most important: that we love God above all else.